 Martin Simpson (UK) Newly unearthed documentary evidence substantiates the classic story that Mary Ann Mantell found some worn down Iguanodon teeth in Cuckfield, Sussex, before 1822 in some rocks by the roadside, while her husband Gideon was elsewhere.
 She was accompanied by a friend and purchased the specimens from a workman.
 We now have the who, what, where and why in this discovery, but the precise when remains unclear.
 It is suggested in this article that the event took place on 21 May 1821 and the fossils were passed to Gideon the following day.
 Subsequently, the ‘later to be’ dinosaur was formally named in 1825.
 Introduction One of the benefits of the government’s 2020 social lockdown policy, introduced to combat the spread of the Coronavirus pandemic, has been the increase in reading, researching and publishing amongst many scientific academics.
 There will no doubt be a corresponding increase in productivity for the individual scientists themselves and a forthcoming ‘paper boom’.
 In my own case, I have spent proportionately more of my time preparing, cataloguing and researching fossils, and less on actual field collecting due to the travel restrictions, resulting in a significant catch-up of jobs that needed doing, but were otherwise confined to the back burner.
 In particular, with precious little television worth watching, I have been trawling the internet in search of obscure references to check the synonymies of umpteen species of interest, and to add to their historical background.
 Whilst googling a topic somewhat off at a tangent from … Read More

 Robyn Molan (Australia) Fig. 1.
 The location of the excavations.
 In an article in the Australian Age of Dinosaurs Journal (Issue 6, 2008) I dubbed the period between 1984 and 1994 ‘a decade of dedication’, thanks to the persistence of an American-Australian team headed by palaeontologists Tom Rich and his wife, Pat Vickers-Rich.
-(Tom wrote an article for Issue 16 of Deposits, entitled Tunnelling for dinosaurs in the High Arctic.)
+(Tom wrote an article for Deposits, entitled Tunnelling for dinosaurs in the High Arctic.)
 This was the decade that brought to the world the fascinating polar dinosaurs of south-eastern Australia and the eventual naming of three new dinosaur species – with a few other surprises along the way.
 Two hundred and twenty kilometres west of Melbourne, on the Otway Coast of Victoria, Australia, is a remote and little-known inlet.
 Set in a stretch of steep, rugged shoreline, this isolated cove is pounded by the Southern Ocean and blasted by Antarctic winds.
 Nearby, the world-renowned rocky sentinels, ‘The Twelve Apostles’ (see the cover of Issue 20 of Deposits), stand testament to the power of wave and wind, as they beckon tourists who travel the Great Ocean Road.
 Fig. 2.
 The rugged beauty of Dinosaur Cove.
 (Photo Ros Poole.)
 The excavation at Dinosaur Cove, as the inlet later became known, was the first major dinosaur dig conducted in Victoria.
 For several weeks each summer, the Rich family, and a crew of hardy volunteers, battled untold obstacles to wrestle fossils from the base of the cliff.
-It was gruelling, dirty and dangerous work, but subsequent scientific research … Read More
+It was gruelling, dirty and dangerous work, but subsequent scientific research on what was … Read More

 Dr Thomas H Rich (Australia) Fig. 1.
 Location of the Liscomb Bonebed. (© Thomas Rich.)
 I have no idea what made me look up at that moment.
 But, when I did, I saw a flash of light reminiscent of the sun glinting off the wings of a flock of birds abruptly and simultaneously changing direction.
 However, the light was not from a flock of birds.
 Rather, it was from thousands of individual, fist-sized lumps of rock, together with lumps of half-frozen mud on the steep slope above me.
 They were glistening due to a film of meltwater covering them and they were simultaneously starting to roll because the tonnes of rock on which they lay had suddenly started to collapse and plummet down towards me on a journey that would end in the frigid waters just below my feet.
 At that moment, I was digging into permafrost at the base of the steep slope forming the left bank of the Colville River that flows across the North Slope of Alaska and terminates in the Arctic Ocean about 40km further downstream.
 (The North Slope is the tundra covered coastal plain in northernmost Alaska bordered on the north by the Arctic Ocean and 250km to the south by the east-west Brooks Range.)
 Like my companions, my efforts were directed towards recovering ‘polar dinosaurs’, at a locality named the Liscomb Bonebed in honour of the geologist who found it in 1961.
 Fortunately, the tonnes of mud and claystone that cascaded down the bank … Read More